 Initialization for context models 2.6.3

-All the methods listed above have been integrated into the main software branch of JEM.
-In the software implementation of JEM5, signal dependent transform (SDT) is turned off by default.
+All the methods listed above have been integrated into the main software branch of the JEM.
+In the software implementation of the JEM, the signal dependent transform (SDT) is turned off by default.

 Description of new coding features and encoding methods

 Technical detail of each new coding method is described in the following sub-sections.
 The description of encoding strategies is also provided.
-JEM Encoder reuses all basic encoding methods in HM encoder [17].
+The JEM Encoder reuses all basic encoding methods in the HM encoder [17].
 In this document, the additions needed for the new coding features are included.

-Quadtree plus binary tree block structure
+Quadtree plus binary tree block structure with larger CTUs

 QTBT block partitioning structure